MARKET SNAPSHOT: Dow On Track For Ninth Straight Daily Gain After Strong Jobs Report

 Continue Reading Below

-U.S. stock-index futures pointed to a higher open on Friday, suggesting the Dow industrials could extend their winning streak to nine after the closely watched July jobs report came in stronger than expected.
+U.S. stocks were off the highs and trading little changed on Friday, after the closely watched July jobs report came in stronger than expected.

 See: Howard Gold's 3 reasons a stock-market correction is coming (http://www.marketwatch.com/story/3-reasons-a-stock-market-correction-is-coming-in-late-summer-or-early-fall-2017-08-03)